fieldtrip/website/development/project/opm_helmet_design.md

     nas_avg(2) = 0;
     ini_avg(2) = 0;

-We can plot the averaged anatomical landmark positions together with the polulation headshape.
+We can plot the averaged anatomical landmark positions together with the population headshape.

     headshape.fid.pos = [
         nas_avg